Helen2100/Game_TomAndJerry/README.md

 Use case:
 	1. The user downloads the project
-	2. Clicks on Tom and Jerry. sln
+	2. Clicks on Game_TomAndJerry.sln
-	3. There, click on the Start button, which is located in the screen menu
+	3. Click on the Start button, which is located in the menu icon
  1) To view the main program code, the user must go to the Form1.cs file
  2) To view the tests for the main program, the user must go to the Test folder